 Format of the Intermediate class is similar to the first level class, but is 4 days instead of two.
 In addition to the possibility of deeper dives, we spend more time in the classroom and working on dry training, and we do an additional pool session.
 We go much deeper into physiology of freediving and spend much more time working on advanced equilization techniques, stretching exercises, and deep safety protocols.
 I also like to specifically work some finer aspects of finning and swimming technique as it applies to deep diving, as well as dive strategy and application of pro techniques for particularly challenging 'real world' diving or hunting.

-If you do not already own gear, Neptonics Spearfishing Long Beach does rent freedive specific gear to my students.
-If you are planning to rent, I advise that you contact Neptonics prior to the start of class to make sure they have your size ready.
-Their equipment is appropriate and optimized for our local conditions.
-If you are thinking of purchasing, they offer generous student discounts.
+If you do not already own gear, the shops who host my classes do rent freedive specific gear to my students.
 There is typically time to purchase and rent equipment on our first day of class, during the lunch break.
 I am available to answer questions prior to the class.

 Required for southern California ocean classes: